 Simple English definitions for legal terms

-Read a random definition: in terrorem
+Read a random definition: de facto court

 A non-contestability clause is a rule in an insurance policy that says the insurance company has to question anything in the application within a certain time.
 This stops the company from refusing to pay out if they find out later that the application had mistakes or lies.